 Since we’ve already posted about exotic fruits, it would only be right to post about exotic vegetables as well.
 These are vegetables common throughout different parts of the world and can sometimes be found in your local produce market, or specialty/international grocery.
-Time to broaden your horizons (once again), and add some alluringly unusual items to your plate.
+No matter what type of eater you are, it’s time to broaden your horizons (once again) and add some alluringly unusual, yet very healthy items to your plate.

 1. purple yam (a.k.a. ube)